British railway brake van: Early British Rail

-Taking advantage of the fact that brake vans were intended to and usually required at the rear of trains, including those used for 'permanent way' track work, a specials brake van was designed that carried a plough on each end, to assist in spreading track ballast as it was unloaded by ballast hoppers.
+Taking advantage of the fact that brake vans were intended to and usually required at the rear of trains, including those used for 'permanent way' track work, a special brake van was designed that carried a plough on each end, to assist in spreading track ballast as it was unloaded by ballast hoppers.
 The plough could be lowered using a wheel on the platform on either end.
 The vans, referred to as 'shark' brake vans, were based on the predecessor LMS' design, using the LMS brake van design.
 The Caledonian Railway had a design of ballast brake van very similar to that of the LMS type, six were built from 1902 to 1906.

 British Railways would go on to copy the LNER 'Toad D' brake van design, which would become known as the 'British Rail Standard Brake Van'.

 The 1963 The Reshaping of British Railways report would mark a shift in British Rail away from unfitted, wagonload, freight trains, and a desire to shift towards 'Liner Trains' (unit trains of shipping containers, and unit trains for freight, such as coal.
 This shift was motivated by the costs involved with the handling of wagonload trains, and the lack of profit in this sector of freight.
 There was a clear desire to move towards newer, brake equipped wagons, which would enable higher speeds, higher freight capacity, more wagons per train and would make more effective use of increasingly powerful locomotives.
 A noted aspect of the proposed Liner Trains, were the new wagon would be intended for high speed operations, and outfitted with air or vacuum brakes.

 By the mid-1960s, wagonload freight was still unprofitable, incentivizing British Rail to curtail the service and in turn withdraw older, unfitted rolling stock.

 In 1968, the requirement for fully fitted freight trains to end with a guard's van was removed from the rule book, and the guard was allowed to ride in the rearmost locomotive cab, which provided a good view of the whole train.
 By this time, the Beeching Axe had reduced by two-thirds the amount of trackage in the UK; as a result, most steam locomotives had been withdrawn and most British Railways standard-design diesel and electric locomotives had double-ended cabs.
 Therefore, there was no operational need for so many brake vans, and many types were withdrawn.